ykskb/yohei.codes/_posts/en/2024-08-20-paper-fast-serializable-mvcc.md

     * At every successful commit, obsolete versions before this commit time get cleaned up.

     * Helps performance with cache-friendly format.

+> The paper does not directly state it, however a good example of scattered versions is PostgreSQL in my opinion.
+>
+> PostgreSQL is designed to store versions in its permanent storage for multiple benefits such as simplicity and durability.
+However this decision brings [`VACUUM`](https://www.postgresql.org/docs/current/sql-vacuum.html) business and a very expensive cost to retrieve accurate counts of records in a large table.
+Separating the version storage from perpament storage seems to be a good design of providing snapshots of records without complexities.

 ## Reduced Locking